aferodeveloper/afero-devdocs/docs/Inspector.md

 The attributes relevant to the selected device are displayed in two tabs: [Device Attributes](../Inspector#DeviceAttr) and [Afero System Attributes](../Inspector#SystemAttr).

-You can download the information and even edit the READ/WRITE attributes from these windows.
+You can download the information and even edit the <span class="UIText">READ/WRITE</span> attributes from these windows.

 - Click<img src="../img/Inspector-DownloadIcon.png" width="30" style="vertical-align:middle;margin:0px 0px;border:none">(there is one on each tab) to download the attribute information to a file in JSON format.

 - You can sort on the Attribute ID, Attribute Name, or Last Update columns.
 Click the associated arrow to select that column for sort (the arrow will turn orange), plus reverse the sort order.

-- You can edit READ/WRITE attribute values in real-time when the device is online; these values are indicated with a pencil icon.
+- You can edit <span class="UIText">READ/WRITE</span> attribute values in real-time when the device is online; these values are indicated with a pencil icon.
 Click the pencil to edit and update a value:<br>
 <img src="../img/Inspector-EditValue.png" width="300" style="vertical-align:middle;margin:0px 0px;border:none">

     Click<img src="../img/Inspector-SaveIcon.png" width="25" style="vertical-align:middle;margin:0px 0px;border:none">to save an edit and update the value, or<img src="../img/Inspector-DismissIcon.png" width="25" style="vertical-align:middle;margin:0px 0px;border:none">to dismiss the edit box with no update.
 If the value you type is invalid or if your device is offline, you’ll see an error message (in orange text) below the edit value field.

 #### Device Attributes

-The DEVICE ATTRIBUTES tab details the activity of your device attributes:
+The <span class="UIText">DEVICE ATTRIBUTES</span> tab details the activity of your device attributes:

 | FIELD          | DESCRIPTION                                                  | EXAMPLE                |
 | :------------- | :----------------------------------------------------------- | :--------------------- |